 colon cancer diagnosis

 For nonsmokers, colon cancer is the leading cause of cancer-related deaths.
-It is the third leading cause of death for both men and women, and each year in the U.S. 140,000 new cases of colon cancer are expected.
-These numbers may seem grim, but colon cancer can be detected early; and when it is, more
+It is the third leading cause of death for both men and women, and each year in the U.S., 140,000 new cases of colon cancer are expected.
+These numbers may seem grim, but early detection is life-saving.
+When detected early, more than 90% of

 According to a plethora of recent studies, evidence has shown that low doses of aspirin may significantly reduces the future risk of colon cancer, a benefit which shows up even within the first 5 years.
 A trio of studies, derived from a European clinical research team, studied 2 million subjects.
 These subjects were separated in